 It is vital for apps to choose the right ad network.
-If in-app ads are the only channel of monetization for an app, it is vital to identify the most profitable ad network possible.
+If in-app ads are the only channel of monetization for an app, it is vital to identify the best possible and profitable ad format, model, and network.

-Subscriptions are slowly becoming the most profitable forms of app monetization.
+Subscriptions are slowly becoming the most profitable form of app monetization.
 Paid apps only extract a certain amount of money from users once.
-Subscriptions offer a consistent flow of revenue and represent the future of mobile app monetization models.
+On the other hand, subscriptions offer a consistent flow of revenue and represent the future of mobile app monetization models.

 Consider the various OTT streaming platforms now nearly ubiquitous.
 All of them come on a subscription basis.
-Users are given the choice to opt out at any given point.
-However, continuous flow of quality content ensures an easy way to keep the opt-out rate down.
+Users are given the choice to opt-out at any given point.
+However, a continuous flow of quality content ensures an easy way to keep the opt-out rate down.

-There is one thing companies must ensure while taking this mobile app monetization option.
+There is one thing companies must ensure while opting for this mobile app monetization option.
 People only remain subscribed to a service if it continues to update itself.
 If Netflix stopped adding new content to its platform, people would eventually stop subscribing.

 The subscription model only works if the product keeps changing and improving.
 Thus, any app following the subscription model should have a strong team in the background that keeps bringing new stuff to the app.